TeixeiraData/stores/README.md

 2. Returns the daily total volume of the three chains by product.
     - Accomplished (volume_tt.ipynb)

-3. In Chain A, return daily sales of 5 most expensive products in each product_category
+3. In all Chains, return month sales of 2 most expensive products in each product_category
+    - Accomplished (five_exp.ipynb)

 4. Returns 7 days moving average of volume by store by product each Chain.